 Poetic Techniques in From the Journal of a Disappointed Man

 Motion makes use of several poetic techniques in ‘From the Journal of a Disappointed Man’ these include metaphor, alliteration, enjambment, and symbolism.
-The latter, symbolism, is when a poet uses objects, colours, sounds, or places to represent something else.
+The latter, symbolism, is when a poet uses objects, colors, sounds, or places to represent something else.
 The most important symbol in this piece is that of the pier.
 It represents life without purpose, or work without a satisfying conclusion.
 The pier extends out into the water, going nowhere.

 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “water” and “wire” in the first lines of stanza two and “nearest” and “nothing” in the first line of stanza six.